LEARN HARDWARE FIRMWARE AND SOFTWARE DESIGN - BRIEF DESCRIPTION

-"the engine" behind each program is in data control at bit level, and it works exactly the same, although both compilers are so different.
+"the engine" behind each program is in data control at bit level, and it works exactly the same, although the two compilers are so different.
 In Software Design are presented 7 complete software programs (SDx), fairly complex, and each line of VB6 code is again explained in sharp details.
 Note that the software programs are developed in parallel with the firmware ones, since they need to work together.

 Because Software Design is the most complex part in LHFSD5 book, it shall be